mdb571/covidtrack-extension/README.md

 ## Note

--This is my first time making a browser extension so you will feel slight bugs here and there while using it.I'll try to update as I learn on the go..
+This is my first time making a browser extension so you will feel slight bugs here and there while using it.I'll try to update as I learn on the go..

 ## Contributing and Support